balakg/transects-eccv2020/README.md

 > https://arxiv.org/abs/2007.06570

 ## Transects
-We generated our transect images by traversing [StyleGAN2](https://github.com/NVlabs/stylegan2)'s latent space in controlled semantic directions (plese see our paper for more details).
-We generated 1000 random 'seed' latent codes, and varied them along two discretization levels for three attributes:
+We generated 1000 random transects by traversing [StyleGAN2](https://github.com/NVlabs/stylegan2)'s latent space in controlled semantic directions (please see our paper for more details).
+We used two discretization levels for each of the three attributes:

 1. Skin color (dark and light)
 2. Hair Length (long and short/medium)